Skip to main content

 FieldTypeRequiredNotes

 chatIdstringConversation / thread identifier on the messaging platform.
 Used as the messaging-surface userId — drives bandit seeding, the click-time transaction, and the userId dimension on the click event.
-Not part of the dedup hash.

-attributes.platform"android" | "ios" | "web"optionalThe end user’s device platform if known.
-Falls back to your app’s default.
+attributes.platform"android" | "ios" | "web"The end user’s device platform — drives creative compatibility filtering.

 Where each field comes from in the platform webhook